avianbc/blog/content/posts/2012-08-07-common-regular-expressions.md

 > ^(19|20)dd\[- /.\](0\[1-9]|1\[012])[- /.\](0[1-9]|[12\]\[0-9\]|3[01])$

 This matches dates in the format of yyyy-mm-dd.
 This enforces hyphen delimiters and also checks that the date is within a valid range.
 Most programming languages have a rich syntax for dates and date/time validation.
-You should probably check documentation for it before resorting to using a regex.Â Also you couldÂ check our [jQuery](http://jqueryui.com/demos/datepicker/) if you are building a web app or website.
+You should probably check documentation for it before resorting to using a regex.
+Also you could check our [jQuery](http://jqueryui.com/demos/datepicker/) if you are building a web app or website.